Cowles Drove extension to RSPB Lakenheath Fen

 Location: Between Cambridge and Wicken, based roughly on the Swaffham Internal Drainage Board district but not limited to it.

-The Wider Wicken Vision is an ambitious 100-year plan covering 5,300ha between Wicken Fen and the edge of Cambridge.
-Our aim is to to increase biodiversity, reduce carbon emissions, and increase access to nature.
+The Wider Wicken Vision is an ambitious 100-year plan covering 5,300 ha between Wicken Fen and the edge of Cambridge.
+Our aim is to increase biodiversity, reduce carbon emissions, and increase access to nature.

 Our vision is an expanded area of fenland that contains a network of wildlife-rich habitats.
 Working in partnership with stakeholders and landowners this landscape will buffer and protect Wicken Fen, one of the UK’s most biodiverse sites and one of the last remaining fragments of undrained fen in East Anglia.
 It will provide better access to nature in an area with limited greenspace and significant growth, benefitting local people’s health and wellbeing.